 It’s difficult to pin down the precise beginnings of jazz.
 However, we can say that it solidified itself as an American phenomenon right here in Kansas City.
 With more than 40 nightclubs featuring live jazz, we’re listing down the top 5.

-The Phoenix is located in the heart of Kansas City on the first floor of the historical Phoenix Hotel.
-Situated in the Garment district, the hotel is on the National Historic Registry and the oldest building in Kansas City (and has survived world war II).
+It is located in the heart of Kansas City on the first floor of the historical Phoenix Hotel, situated in a Garment district.
+This building is the oldest in Kansas City (and has survived world war II).

-She was an adoring customer come proprietor of the bar.
-The current owner claims that sometimes, they still hear footsteps in the hallway or sounds late at night that can’t be explained.
+She was an adoring customer who eventually became the proprietor of this bar.
+The current owner claims that sometimes, they still hear footsteps in the hallway or sounds that can’t be explained late at night.

 The Blue Room is a world-class jazz venue and intimate listening room located in the Historic 18th & Vine Jazz District, which is named after the 1930s jazz club; this historic venue features today’s influential jazz artists.

 The Majestic Restaurant

-Visit The Majestic Restaurant via hmajestickc.com.
+Visit The Majestic Restaurant via majestickc.com.

 Green Lady Lounge